 Research Overview

-Our current research aims to theoretically model and understand the nonequilibrium phenomena in complex dynamical systems.
-We focus on the structural evolution and assembly in solid and soft materials and active matter, formation and dynamics of complex patterns and microstructures involving effects of elasticity and plasticity and topological defects, as well as nonlinear dynamics in biomedical systems.
+Our current research aims to theoretically model, understand, and predict a variety of nonequilibrium phenomena in complex material systems and reveal the underlying intrinsic mechanisms.
+The focus is on micro- and nano-structural properties and dynamical behaviors in solid and soft materials and active matter, particularly the formation and dynamics of complex patterns and intricate microstructures involving effects of elasticity, plasticity, and topological defects, as well as nonlinear, nonrelaxational dynamics in active and living systems.
 Example systems include, but not limited to:

-• Strained solid films, such as epitaxial heterostructures with spatial and compositional modulations and/or topological defects;
+Strained solid films, such as epitaxial nanostructures with morphological and compositional modulations and/or topological defects.

 Most of our efforts are based on the development of efficient multiple-scale methods for modeling the above nonequilibrium systems.
 It involves approaches and analyses at different levels/scales of description that incorporate continuum density-field theory and microscopic details of crystalline/periodic structures, defect configurations, or nanophases.
 Examples include the phase field crystal (PFC) method, “slow”-scale amplitude equation formalism, mesoscopic-level coarse-grained modeling, and hydrodynamic coupling.